rathorel24/recipe-app-api/README.md

 # recipe-app-api
 Recipe API project

-API for New Recipes - Build on django stakc
+API for New Recipes - Build on django